datenlord/blue-udp/README.md

 } UdpConfig;
 ```

 - **mkUdpIpStream** generates UDP/IP packet stream by combining **udpIpMetaDataIn** carrying header infomation and **dataStreamIn** carrying payload stream.
 This module also takes in a function returning complete UDP/IP header, in which the value of constant fields of header are specified.
-The packet generation includes following steps: 1) generate UDP/IP header; 2) calculate and set the checksum field of IP header(the checksum of UDP header is unused in blue-ethernet); 3)insert the header at the head of payload stream.
+The packet generation includes following steps: 1) generate UDP/IP header; 2) calculate and set the checksum field of IP header(the checksum of UDP header is unused in blue-udp); 3)insert the header at the head of payload stream.

 ```bluespec
 module mkUdpIpStream#(